MakeMyTrip: History

 In January 2016, the China-based travel booking company Ctrip agreed to invest $180 million in MakeMyTrip.
 Later that year, MakeMyTrip and Ibibo Group, India's largest travel booking portals, merged via a stock swap.
 Naspers became the largest shareholder of MakeMyTrip after the transaction.
 In 2019, Ctrip increased its stake in MakeMyTrip to 49% by acquiring 42% of the company from Naspers through a stock swap transaction.
 As a result, Naspers obtained a 5.6% stake in Ctrip worth $1.3 billion.

 The company acquired the Mumbai-based corporate travel management company Quest2Travel for an undisclosed amount in 2019.
 The company launched myPartner in 2020, a platform for travel agents.
 In May 2021, the company partnered with Amazon Pay for providing travel services on Amazon.
 In April 2022, TripMoney, the fintech arm of MakeMyTrip, announced the acquisition of BookMyForex, an online foreign exchange services provider.

 In 2023, MakeMyTrip began integrating generative AI features into its platform, such as voice-assisted booking in Indian languages and AI-generated summaries of hotel reviews.
 In January 2024, the company announced an agreement to acquire the expense-management platform Happay from CRED.
-In 2025 it released an updated version of its virtual assistant, Myra.
-Described as a GenAI-based planning tool, Myra was developed to handle queries related to flights, accommodation, ground transport, visas, and foreign exchange, supporting both text and voice inputs.
-A Hindustan Times review noted that while the tool simplified destination discovery and trip planning, it had limitations such as limited visibility within the platform and occasional inconsistencies in budget-based recommendations.
-Also in 2025, the company mapped more than 2,000 hotels and homestays near over 100 national parks in India, a project aimed at helping find accommodations near park entrances.
+In 2025, it released an updated version of its virtual assistant, Myra.
+Also in 2025, the company mapped more than 2,000 hotels and homestays near over 100 national parks in India.

 In 2025, MakeMyTrip repurchased over 34 million Class B shares held by Trip.com Group, reducing the latter's shareholding in the company from 45.34% to 16.90%.

 Products and services

 MakeMyTrip provides flight, hotel, bus, and train ticket booking, as well as holiday packages.
 The company launched mobile applications for booking travel in 2012.
 As of June 2023, the company had 146 active franchisees.

 Following its founding in 2000, MakeMyTrip's initial service was air ticketing for travel to and from India.
 A significant expansion occurred in 2017 when the company merged with Ibibo Group, the parent company of rival travel site Goibibo.

 The company's hotel booking service, operated through MMTand Goibibo, was launched in 2005.
 As of 2020, it had over 60,000 accommodation properties in India and 5,00,000 outside the country listed on its site.

 Its bus ticketing operations are primarily handled through its subsidiary, redBus, an online bus ticketing platform which it acquired from the Ibibo Group. redBus partners with bus operators in India, South America, and Southeast Asia.

+MakeMyTrip also operates TripMoney, a fintech arm offering foreign exchange services, travel insurance, and travel-related financial products.
+In 2022, TripMoney acquired BookMyForex, an online foreign exchange platform.
+The company offers car rental services for airport transfers, local sightseeing, and intercity travel.
+In 2025, MakeMyTrip launched an updated version of its AI-powered virtual assistant, Myra, which handles over 55,000 daily conversations in multiple Indian languages across the travel booking lifecycle.

+Market position

+MakeMyTrip is the largest online travel agency in India, with its primary competitors being EaseMyTrip, Cleartrip (owned by Flipkart), Yatra, and Ixigo.